ZenithTechSolutions/spark/README.md

 - **Hands-on Workshops** – Practical exposure to cutting-edge technologies.
 - **Networking Opportunities** – Connect with professionals, researchers, and industry leaders.

-SPARK 2025 aims to foster collaboration and knowledge sharing to drive future technological evolution.